Skip to Main Content

 Photo and Video

-When documenting private or traumatic moments, we will not seek permission to shoot, but will be sensitive to subjects’ situation.
+When documenting private or traumatic moments, we will not seek permission to shoot, but will be sensitive to subjects’ situations.

-If we believe we can provide help or mitigate harm by actively participating in a situation (rather than only documenting it), do so and then disclose your participation to your viewers.
+If we believe we can provide help or mitigate harm by actively participating in a situation (rather than only documenting it), we will do so and then disclose our participation.

-We will edit or manipulate images only if doing so doesn’t affect the integrity and news content of the image or the meaning viewers will make from it.
+We will edit images only if doing so doesn’t affect the integrity and news content of the image or the meaning viewers will make from it.

 Acceptable tools in Photoshop are the crop tool, light tool and tool to reduce and increase image size.